0riginaln0/nodpi/README.md

 Alternatives: [zapret](https://github.com/bol-van/zapret)

-Pros and Cons of No DPI compared with Zapret:
+Pros and Cons of No DPI in comparison with Zapret:

 pros:
 - Doesn't break other sites (at least for me)